Calculate AEP

 The yield assessment workflow, from [3]

-We will start by importing needed libraries and some test data from the Serra Santa Luzia site.
+We will start by importing the necessary libraries and some test data from the Serra Santa Luzia site.

 In [1]: import numpy as np